 Qualified clean-fuel vehicle property is the same as federal qualified clean-fuel vehicle property defined by IRC section 179-A(c).
 This property includes the engine, exhaust components, and fuel storage and delivery components that enable the motor vehicle to use clean fuel, either in the retrofit of an existing vehicle or in a manufacturer's original equipment vehicle.
-The term qualified clean-fuel vehicle property does not include any qualified electric vehicle as defined in IRC section 30(c).
+The term qualified clean-fuel vehicle property does not include any qualified electric vehicle as defined in IRC section 30(c) or a qualified hybrid vehicle defined below.
 The original use must commence with the taxpayer, and the vehicle must be acquired for use by the taxpayer and not for resale, although it may be rented or leased.